ezy/govtnz-ds-storybook/README.md

 - Auto-generate a storybook component library from the merged template files with `yarn build:stories`

 Then you can generate a storybook component library using `yarn storybook`

+## Generate component export

+You can generate components from all the templates using `yarn build:components`.
+They'll build to `dist/<type>`.
+You can select which type you'll build in `bin/build-templates.js` by adjusting `const generateFilesOfType = "REACT";`.
+The list of types exist as a map in `templateType()`.